sy-zaid/nailysis/README.md

 ## Model Training and Dataset

-The Nailysis team collected a dataset of 2,000+ nail images locally by visiting multiple clinics and hospitals, obtaining proper consent from participants—particularly under the supervision of Dr. Sarah Zafar.
+The Nailysis team collected a dataset of **2,000+ nail images locally** by visiting multiple clinics and hospitals, obtaining proper consent from participants—particularly under the supervision of **Dr. Sarah Zafar**.
 Additional images were gathered from volunteers to ensure diversity in nail conditions.
 To further improve the model’s ability to detect a wider range of diseases, especially those common in local populations, we supplemented the dataset with publicly available nail images from the internet.
 This combined dataset enabled robust training and enhanced the model’s diagnostic performance.

 ---